stardust-gg/ts-celestia-sdk/README.md

 # Celestia Node Typescript Client

-TypeScript SDK to interact with the Celestia Node.
+This is a fork of [Celestia Node TypeScript Client](https://github.com/ashishbhintade/cntsc) by [ashishbhintade](https://github.com/ashishbhintade).
+The original project is licensed under MIT, and this fork includes additional features and updates.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Motivation

 I decided to work on this project because it was suggested during the Celestia hackathon brainstorming session.
 In any case, I found it useful for another project I'm working on which is balance tracker for Celestia.
 Even though finishing that project on time seems unlikely, at least this library is ready to use.

 Another reason is that I wanted to try publishing something on NPM to see how it works.

 ## Installation